 With omnichannel marketing, the aim is to create a consistent customer experience for people who are already aware of and engaging with a business.

 With a multichannel approach, the aim is to get more followers, comments, likes and shares on your social media pages and posts, as these metrics show more people are engaging with your brand.

 For instance, when they click on a Facebook ad, they are taken to the corresponding product page on your website, providing an improved and seamless customer experience.

 2) Channel centric vs customer centric

 With more channels, customers can choose how they want to engage with a business.
 The more channels offered, the more choice the customer has.

-With the customer at the centre, the aim is to give a seamless experience as they go from one channel to another, removing the friction as they move between different touchpoints.
-Less interconnected channels is better than more unconnected channels.
+With the customer at the centre, the aim is to provide an optimal experience as they switch between channels, removing the friction between different digital touchpoints.

 In comparison, an omnichannel focus would involve just half of these channels, such as websites, email and social media, and all of these would be synced up so customers can seamlessly move from one to the other.